Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 Not every Trustpilot profile is equally trustworthy.
 Some sellers do try to game the system.
 Here's what to look for when you're evaluating any coin seller's reviews (including ours, if you want to hold us to the same standard).

-🚩 Suspiciously uniform language
+Suspiciously uniform language

-🚩 Reviews all posted in clusters
+Reviews all posted in clusters

 Check the dates.
-Healthy review profiles show a steady stream spread across weeks and months.
+Healthy review profiles show a steady stream of reviews spread across weeks and months.
 If a seller has 50 reviews all posted in the same week and then silence for months, something is off.
 Legitimate businesses get reviews consistently because they have real, ongoing customers.

-🚩 Zero negative reviews
+Zero negative reviews

-🚩 No verified reviews
+No verified reviews

-If a seller has hundreds of reviews but none (or very few) carry the "Verified" label, that means Trustpilot couldn't confirm any real transactions took place.
+If a seller has hundreds of reviews but none (or very few) carry the "Verified" label, that means Trustpilot couldn't confirm that any real transactions took place.
 That's worth noting.

-🚩 Reviewers with no other activity
+Reviewers with no other activity

 Click on a few reviewer profiles.
 Real people who use Trustpilot tend to review multiple businesses over time.
 If every reviewer on a seller's page has exactly one review (for that seller) and zero other activity, the profile might be artificially inflated.